verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

     ```
      $ $ORACLE_HOME/user_projects/domains/tododomain/bin/startWebLogic.sh
     ```
-1. Access the Console of the newly started domain with your browser, for example, [http://localhost:7001/console](http://localhost:7001/console), and log in using the administrator credentials you specified.
+1. Access the WebLogic Server Administration Console of the newly started domain with your browser, for example, [http://localhost:7001/console](http://localhost:7001/console), and log in using the administrator credentials you specified.

 ### Add a data source configuration to access the database